Rapidisimo/Project-9-Capstone-Portfolio/README.md

 ### Other

 This project will serve as my website on [Josue.me](https://josue.me)

+Its code is hosted on GitHub and automatically deployed through [Netlify](https://netlify.com)